The biggest question I get asked about decluttering a home is “where do I start?”

 STOP!

-Tip #10 Set up systems
+Step #10 Set up systems

-I know you are overwhelmed, I get it.
+I know you are overwhelmed; I get it.
 The thought of decluttering can paralyze anyone!

 Did you do it?
 I hope you did!!

-Follow these tips and between each tip remove 5 more things.
-By the time you are done, you will have removed 50 things from your home all the while setting up workable systems to keep your target areas under control!!
+Follow these tips, and between each tip, remove 5 more things.
+By the time you are done, you will have removed 50 things from your home, all the while setting up workable systems to keep your target areas under control!!

-And remember why you are doing this.
+And, finally, remember why you are doing this.

-The finish line is a streamlined, organized and tidy (or at least close to it) home.
-A place where you can recharge your batteries and relax.
-Your home will be cozy and it will be peaceful just like it should be.
+The finish line is a streamlined, organized, and tidy (or at least close to it) home—a place where you can recharge your batteries and relax.
+Your home will be cozy, and it will be peaceful, just like it should be.

 And the best part?
 Decluttering is contagious!